 Trochanteric bursitis is a condition characterized by tissue damage and inflammation of the trochanteric bursa (a small fluid filled sac located at the outer aspect of the hip) causing pain in the hip.

 The femur (thigh bone) has a bony process at the top of the bone known as the greater trochanter (figure 1).
 This bony prominence is a point of attachment of several gluteal muscles and forms the outer most point of the hip.
 The gluteal muscles originate from the pelvis and insert into the top of the femur (thigh bone) overlying the greater trochanter (figure 2).
 Between the gluteal muscles and the greater trochanter lies a bursa known as the trochanteric bursa (figure 1).
 A bursa is a small sac filled with lubricating fluid and is designed to reduce friction between adjacent soft tissue layers.

 The gluteal muscles are primarily responsible for moving the hip and stabilizing the pelvis during activity and are particularly active during walking, running, jumping, climbing stairs, lunging and squatting.
-During contraction of the gluteals, friction is placed on the trochanteric bursa.
+During contraction or stretch of the gluteals, friction is placed on the trochanteric bursa.
 Pressure may also be placed on the trochanteric bursa following a direct impact.
-When these forces are excessive due to too much repetition or high force, irritation and inflammation of the bursa may occur.
+When these forces are excessive due to too much repetition, prolonged or high force, irritation and inflammation of the bursa may occur.
 This condition is known as trochanteric bursitis.